-Bright, variable X-ray sources identified by X-ray satellites:
+Bright, variable X-ray sources identified by Xray satellites:

-companion is invisible.

-Gas from the visible star is dumped on the companion, disk forms, heats up, and emits Xrays.
+- Binary with only one set of spectral lines the companion is invisible. - Gas from the visible star is dumped on the companion, disk forms, heats up, and emits Xrays.

 Estimate the mass of the unseen companion from the orbit.